jgreitemann/jgreitemann.github.io/_posts/2018-09-15-variadic-expansion-in-aggregate-initialization.md

 #### The problem

-Suppose you have a class `foo` which is not default-constructible, or whose default constructor incurs significant and unnecessarg overhead (heap allocation, thread synchronization, etc.).
+Suppose you have a class `foo` which is not default-constructible, or whose default constructor incurs significant and unnecessary overhead (heap allocation, thread synchronization, etc.).
 For the sake of this post, `foo` will just wrap an integer and its custom constructor will define the implicitly declared default constructor [as deleted][3].